kadensun726/Totality-9-2026/README.md

 Totality is a high-speed, 4-wheel drive (4WD) 1lb antweight combat robot designed for great mobility and large kinetic energy impacts.

-The weapon system sports a large asymmetric single-tooth spinning piece of steel, specifically designed to maximize kinetic energy transfer into opposing robots, while finding a balance between angular momentum and robot controllability (I've launched robots over 4 feet into the ceiling before!).
+The weapon system sports a large asymmetric single-tooth spinning piece of steel, specifically designed to maximize kinetic energy transfer into opposing robots, while finding a balance between angular momentum and robot controllability (I've launched robots over 4 feet into the ceiling before!)

 ---